 Fall in New Orleans means a couple of things: football, festivals, and finding a prime spot outdoors to kick back and take in the views of the city.
 There’s a unique thrill to rooftop bars: they don’t get old as the sights they offer are constantly changing.

-The city has a handful of bars to fit your outdoor fancy, with a number of them opening within the past year.
-So whether your goal is people watching, star-gazing, or soaking up some vitamin D, the sky is the limit with these balcony and rooftop bars.
+The city has a handful of bars to fit your outdoor fancy.
+So whether your goal is people watching, star-gazing, or soaking up some sun, the sky is the limit with these balcony and rooftop bars.

 Rooftop Bars in New Orleans